 Perhaps this has got something to do with certain employees working at the company who previously held positions in Russian intelligence firms.

-In fact, Kaspersky himself acknowledged the reason of why they have come under the limelight.
+In fact, Kaspersky himself acknowledged the reason why they have come under the limelight.
 However, he also said that the structure of his company does not allow for any particular employee to have links with the government and carry out illegal activities secretly.

 Moreover, he stated that there have been times when the government has approached him so as to coax him into hacking, but he never did incline toward what he calls the ‘dark side’.